datarttu/sujuikoDB/README.md

 1. In `.env`, set `IMPORT_DATA_DIR` to a directory containing the import files you want into the database, as well as `import.sql` script, structured the same way as in [`example_data/`](./example_data/).
 1. Start the database: `docker-compose -f docker-compose.db.yml up`.
-1. Check `db` and `dataimporter` log entries in your terminal.
-They should end successfully after the `COPY` commands (like `sujuikodb_dataimporter_1 exited with code 0`).
 1. Now you can connect to the database e.g. with psql or QGIS, using `localhost` and the connection parameters you set in `.env`.

-Here, a Docker volume `db_volume` is created and the database data is kept there between `docker-compose` runs unless you explicitly remove the volume.
+A Docker volume `db_volume` is created and the database data is kept there between `docker-compose` runs unless you explicitly remove the volume.

 Should you run any incremental / ad-hoc changes to the database, they are saved on `db_volume` and the database state will be the same if you restart the services.

-**NOTE:** If you restart the database with pre-existing `db_volume` and data imported to it, the `dataimporter` service will fail the imports because of primary key conflicts.
+**NOTE:** For now, you have to run the data imports manually, e.g. with `psql` from within your local environment.
+See the [example import script](./example_data/import.sql) for correct import order.

 # Data model & data import and transformation